solliancenet/microsoft-mysql-developer-guide/artifacts/06-01-FunctionApp-DotNet/README.md

     ![This image demonstrates how to install the MySqlConnector NuGet package.](./media/nuget-package-install.png "MySqlConnector package")

 - Select **Ok** if prompted
-- At the top of `Function1.cs`, reference `MySqlConnector` by adding the following statement.
+- At the top of `Function1.cs` file, add a using reference to `MySqlConnector` by adding the following statement.

     ```csharp
     using MySqlConnector;